UTSCCSCC01/finalprojectw22-it-s-not-a-bug-it-s-a-feature/README.md

 congratulations, you are now running a build of our product.

+### User Authentication

+On the main page there is a Login link that directs user to a login page.The login page has input fields for username and password.
+For incorrect user or password inputs a flash message appears indicating the input that caused an error such as, "User does not exist".
+Otherwise on success the user is returned to the home page where the previous Login url link is changed to a Logout url link.

+Under the login page there's a signup link that redirects to the signup page and a login link under the signup link if the user has an account already.
+In the signup page there are fields that must be filled such as the username, password, and email.
+On different inputs a user may be asked to correct an entered input depending on errors.
+As of 2/10/2022 the sign in is not yet fully error free.
+On success the user should be returned back to the home page.

 ## Contribution
 - We do use gitflow.
 And the branches are named after the implementation they are focused on.
 - We use Github as our ticketing website